KEC peak demand, visualized

 Frequently Asked Questions

-Do I need solar for this to work?
+Do I need solar panels too?

 How much does a system cost?